Concord has been rated one of the safest and best places to live, not only in New Hampshire, but in the country.

 New Hampshire residents may request PCR tests from Vault Health.
 These tests take several days to receive results, but are significantly more accurate than the free rapid tests, offered to Granite Staters in early December.

-Mask mandates in the Greater Concord region have expired, but businesses and individuals are encouraged to follow New Hampshire's universal best practices .
-As a member of the NH Commerce Corridor , we are also pleased to offer a summary of these best practices.
+Mask mandates in the Greater Concord region have expired, but businesses and individuals are encouraged to follow New Hampshire's universal best practices.
+As a member of the NH Commerce Corridor , we are also pleased to offer a summary of these best practices .
+On February 23, Dr. Benjamin Chan, the New Hampshire state epidemiologist, announced that face mask use indoors is no longer recommended, with a few exceptions.
+Private businesses can still make their own decisions about COVID-19 safety policies.

 OSHA Emergency Temporary Standard (ETS)